 Liverpool, The Beatles Museum in the Albert docks, we get full access to film this amazing part of British history.
-It is an extensive tour, with audio guide, featuring quotes from them and their friends, recreations of places including an almost like for like of The Cavern.
+It is an extensive tour, with an audio guide, featuring quotes from them and their friends, recreations of places including an almost like-for-like of The Cavern.
 All these tours are listed here for you to research what is available and at what cost.

-In 1961 they were back playing the Cavern in Liverpool when actor to be Brian Epstein saw them.
+In 1961 they were back playing the Cavern in Liverpool when a wannabe actor, Brian Epstein saw them.
 He had given up RADA and was running, very successfully, the record department in his father’s department store.
 He signed them, changed their image and became a manager.
 He was from then on the fifth Beatle.
-They joked when they got their MBE’s that is stood for Mr Brian Epstein.
-National tours of the UK followed and they were very big stars very quickly starring on classic TV shows both sides of the Atlantic.
-Their Morcombe and Wise show is fantastically funny.
+They joked when they got their MBE’s that it stood for Mr Brian Epstein.
+National tours of the UK followed, and they were very big stars very quickly starring on classic TV shows on both sides of the Atlantic.
+Their Morecambe and Wise show is fantastically funny.

 This museum is a must for anyone who is interested in history.
 These four guys were and are British royalty.
-They are a part of our history we can be proud of, and there is much we cannot.
-There are tours Liverpool and the museums listed on our tours page.
-Jean’s guide of the dock and Museums including the slavery museum which is half of a darker side of our history, the part before it conveniently forgotten as we did not leave enough of the indigenous islands alive to talk about it.
+They are a part of our history we can be proud of.
+There are Beatles tours in Liverpool and the museums are listed on our tours page.
+Jean’s guide of the dock and Museums including the slavery museum which is half of a darker side of our history, the part which was conveniently forgotten as we did not leave enough of the indigenous islands alive to talk about it.
 Those who cruise to the Caribbean will be familiar with those stories.
 There is also a guide to Mathew Street and The Cavern Club.

-Those of you studying your families ancestry will no doubt have fallen into the White Star passenger lists of the ships taking your ancestors from Liverpool to New York.
+Those of you studying your family’s ancestry will no doubt have fallen into the White Star passenger lists of the ships taking your ancestors from Liverpool to New York.
 The start of cruising.